thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_3_ReduxStore.md

  }
 }
 ```
-The actions will be : `user/fetchOne/pending`, `user/fetchOne/fulfilled`, `user/fetchOne/ejected`
+`Actions` will be : `user/fetchOne/pending`, `user/fetchOne/fulfilled`, `user/fetchOne/rejected`.
 For each action, a reducer is associated.

 ## Redux-toolkit-wrapper
-The boilerplate includes a wrapper of redux-toolkit to make it easier to use.
+The boilerplate includes a [wrapper of redux-toolkit](https://github.com/thecodingmachine/redux-toolkit-wrapper) to make it easier to use.
 It provides three helpers.
 If your are not familiar with redux-toolkit, please have a look at their [documentation](https://redux-toolkit.js.org/api/configureStore).

 ### buildAction